The Guide to On-Site Household Staff Assessments

 The best household employees are those who view their role as a true profession.
 They take pride in their work, seek growth, and understand that no two families are the same.

-Agency Hiring vs. Independent Hiring: Where Red Flags Get Missed
+Agency vs. Independent Hiring: Where Red Flags Hide

 How you source candidates directly affects how many red flags you catch.
 Here is a comparison of the two main approaches: